Updated on May 2, 2023

 When the body’s immune system comes into contact with allergens, histamine (from small capillaries) and other chemicals are released into the blood.
 Histamine, in turn, causes blood vessels to dilate, allowing plasma to enter the skin.
 This fluid accumulates in the skin, causing inflammation and itchy rashes on the surface.

 They are also frequently itchy, but the severity varies from mild to severe.
 While most people get small rashes, some get hives the size of a dinner plate.
 Hives come in a variety of shapes, including round, oval, worm-like, and irregular.
 Hives are an indication that your immune system is out of balance.
-The prevalence of Hives is higher in females as compared to males.
+The prevalence of postpartum acne is higher in females as compared to males.
 And due to hormonal changes in the body, after delivery, chances of Hives developing and being more severe are also common.

 Are Postpartum Hives contagious?